PointT2I: LLM-based text-to-image generation via keypoints: Ablation Study

-To demonstrate that our framework can effectively generalize to a variety of image generators, we additionally evaluated its performance using ControlNet \cite{controlnet} and T2I-adapter \cite{t2i}, two widely-used SD-based models capable of utilizing pose conditions.
-For these experiments, we rendered skeleton images from the keypoints extracted from prompts, following the procedure used by OpenPose \cite{cao2019openpose, simon2017hand, cao2017realtime,wei2016convolutional}.
-These skeleton images were subsequently employed as conditioning inputs to ControlNet and T2I-adapter for the final image generation process.
+To demonstrate that our framework can effectively generalize to a variety of image generators, we additionally evaluate its performance using ControlNet \cite{controlnet} and T2I-adapter \cite{t2i}, two widely-used SD-based models capable of utilizing pose conditions.
+For these experiments, we render skeleton images from the keypoints extracted from prompts, following the procedure used by OpenPose \cite{cao2019openpose, simon2017hand, cao2017realtime,wei2016convolutional}.
+These skeleton images are subsequently employed as conditioning inputs to ControlNet and T2I-adapter for the final image generation process.

 \Cref{fig:t2i_control_pose_comparison1} presents qualitative examples of yoga poses produced using various image generators, demonstrating visual consistency.
 Despite the differences in image generators, our method consistently produces pose-accurate images, indicating its flexibility in handling diverse generators.
 In \Cref{fig:various-gen-appen}, we present additional results for yoga poses.